tpartridge89/ElderTeej/README.md

 - Upscaling for Community Shaders is included in the list, but not enabled by default.
 - There is controller support through Modern Controlmap but will require some setup/config.
 Please see the gameplay guide for recommendations and instructions.

-**Known bugs:**
-- <s>On start up, opening presets or naming your character before all scripts initialize can cause your character to die and get a "Dialogue Quest Failed to Start" pop up.
-Close the game and re-open, start a new character, and wait a bit.</s> This appears to have been resolved through the removal of an offending mod; however, I will leave it listed, just in case.

 **Discord:**
 [https://discord.gg/r4YnyqGBBA](https://discord.gg/r4YnyqGBBA)